jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 It is *not* the rule, that command calls can never be referenced.
 It’s just that command calls *inside another command* can not be referenced.
 When a command call resides in an object, the command call *can* be referenced, to for instance allow a user to carry around a reference to an active command, executing on a site somewhere.
 So a command call inside an object can be referenced, but a command call inside another command can not be referenced.

 Not being able to reference sub-commands does not mean, that you *can* use it as a class, because a class reference is also a reference.
-This would also put the sub-command in danger of being prematurely executed, because you could establish an active reference to the class of another command object and execute it.
+This might also put the sub-command in danger of being prematurely executed, because you could establish an active reference to the class of another command object and execute it.

 To not cause any confusion, sub-commands are made __Private__.

-Do not change the rule to *sub-commands are always private*, because this would not fully solve the parent command’s control over its sub-commands’ execution.
+Do not change the rule to *sub-commands are always private*, because this might not fully solve the parent command’s control over its sub-commands’ execution.
 By just making them private, the parent command could still pass a reference to a *sub-*command, so that the parent *gives up* control over the execution of a *sub-*command.
 This is something, that might not be allowed.
 Now that you can *never reference a sub-command*, this control is restored.

 ##### Diagram